 The last few weeks have been emotionally overwhelming and difficult, including having to cancel our annual conference—a significant logistical undertaking—and working many hours to come up with an alternative arrangement.
 Our team at NISOD has also produced the Teaching Online Toolkit below for faculty members at our member community and technical colleges.
-The Toolkit includes particularly timely online teaching best practices compiled from our Innovation Abstracts and webinars.
+The Toolkit includes particularly timely online teaching best practices compiled from our Innovation Abstracts and webinars, as well as from other sources.
 Our objective is the provide research and resources faculty members need so they can help their students be successful as they too transition to a mainly online environment.

 Please stay connected with us through Twitter, Facebook, LinkedIn, and firstname.lastname@example.org.
 We want to hear how the best practices below impacted student satisfaction, engagement, achievement, and retention in your online courses.